JureSindi/jailbreak-probe/README.md

 ### Interpreting and reporting results (honest framing)

 Lead with paraphrase robustness in applications.
 The most informative signal for monitoring and adversarial robustness is often `paraphrase_robustness` in `results/metrics.json`: cheap template / typo-style rewrites can lower mean probe scores on jailbreak text while still flagging many variants.
-That pattern—partial robustness plus a clear attack surface- is exactly the kind of nuance oversight systems need.
+That pattern-partial robustness plus a clear attack surface- is exactly the kind of nuance oversight systems need.
 When you cite this project in an application, emphasize that stress test first, then headline AUROC.

 AUROC can saturate on a small holdout set.
 It is normal to see AUROC at or near 1.0 on several layers when the test split is modest (on the order of n ≈ 100–150 examples after family-aware grouping).
 That suggests strong linear separability on this distribution, not that the problem is “solved” in the wild.
 Report those numbers, but qualify them: small *n*, single backbone, single benchmark pairing-interpret cautiously.

 FPR on benign needs a sample-size caveat. `fpr_at_prob_0.5_on_benign` is computed on held-out benign prompts only; with on the order of ~65 negatives, one flipped example moves the rate by about 1.5 percentage points.
-Treat headline FPR as illustrative, not a stable production estimate—repeat with more data or bootstrap confidence intervals if you need rigor.
+Treat headline FPR as illustrative, not a stable production estimate-repeat with more data or bootstrap confidence intervals if you need rigor.

 ### Results table (fill after you run)